glouppe/info8002-large-scale-data-systems/lecture5.md

 class: middle

-So, are we done? **No!**
+Are we done then? **No!**
 - The FLP impossibility result holds for *asynchronous systems* only.
 - Consensus can be implemented in **synchronous** and **partially synchronous** systems.
 (We will prove it!)
 - The result only states that termination cannot be guaranteed.
-Can we have other guarantees while maintaining a high probability of termination?
+    - Can we have other guarantees while maintaining a high probability of termination?

 ---